Electrician Visa Sponsorship Jobs in South Carolina

 What should electricians know about prevailing wages and licensing before applying in South Carolina?

 South Carolina requires electricians to hold a state license issued through the Contractor's Licensing Board, with separate classifications for residential, commercial, and industrial work.
-Employers sponsoring workers on H-2B or EB-3 visas must pay the Department of Labor prevailing wage for the specific occupation and county.
+Employers sponsoring workers on H-2B visa or EB-3 visas must pay the Department of Labor prevailing wage for the specific occupation and county.
 Applicants should verify their foreign qualifications and experience documentation align with South Carolina's licensing pathway before beginning the sponsorship process.

 What is the prevailing wage for sponsored electrician jobs in South Carolina?